-This chair has a wide range of ergonomic adjustments that make WFH as comfortable as possible.
-You can adjust the height, recline position, arms, and backrest, which is great for all shapes and sizes.
+This chair has a wide range of ergonomic adjustments that make working from home as comfortable as possible.
+You can control the height, recline position, arms, and backrest, which is great for all shapes and sizes.
 I’m really short, so being able to adjust my seat and armrest height is paramount to having my core supported and reducing back pain.
 Aesthetically, I love the Star Trek vibe. —Becky Shea, interior designer

 If You Want the Best of Both Worlds: Eames Group Chair, Herman Miller

-If You Need Your Seat to Play Double Duty
+If You Need Your Seat to Do Double Duty: Jaguar Chair, Armen Living

 If You Have a Flair for the Dramatic: Channel Green Velvet Chair, CB2

 One thing I’ve learned is that upholstered dining chairs with arms are often more comfortable than ones sold for the office and more appealing—especially if your desk is in your living room or bedroom.
 This option offers a relaxed but sophisticated look and comes in hundreds of different fabrics.
 I would add a soft lumbar pillow for ultimate comfort. —Sean Leffers, interior designer